XClose

 Out[79]:

-Note that newaxis works because a $3 \times 1 \times 3$ array and a $3 \times 3$ array contain the same data, differently shaped:
+Note that newaxis works because an array with extra length one dimensions has the same overall size (and so can be a view to the same underlying data) just with a different shape.
+In other words, a $3 \times 1 \times 3$ and a $3 \times 3$ array contain the same data, differently shaped:

 In [80]:

-threebythree = np.arange(9).reshape(3, 3)
+three_by_three = np.arange(9).reshape(3, 3)

 Out[80]: